 Think back to your favorite teacher – did you enjoy her teaching because of her infallible library of knowledge or because of how she made the subject she taught come alive for you?
 The human connection is necessary for something as key as the act of learning.

 Instead of asking whether technology has reached a point where it can replace human teachers, we must ask what aspects of the job it can take over to make their lives easier.

 Teachers world over are overburdened – they take on a caring role in a parent’s stead, they advocate for students who might be otherwise forgotten, and they shape a nation’s future early on.
 Instead of merely remembering them on a designated day (Teacher’s Day cards are appreciable but not game-changing) we should perhaps be focusing on building technology that aids them in these efforts.

 School management systems already perform these roles in different ways.
 They help teachers open up communication channels with students and parents.
-Teachers are able to stay better organised and on top of their game with reduced time and effort investment thanks to the superior organisational and processing capabilities of their school management software.
+Teachers are able to stay better organized and on top of their game with reduced time and effort investment thanks to the superior organizational and processing capabilities of their school management software.
 Education technologies can help enhance teaching methods by making existing content more dynamic or helping teachers create fresher content that was previously out of their reach due to budgetary and technological constraints.
 Technology must be built to enable teachers, not replace them.

 Average rating / 5.
 Vote count:

 We are sorry that this post was not useful for you!